Michigan online casinos are ready to launch and are an attractive way for players to enjoy a casino environment from the comfort of home.

 What Kind Of Casino Games Will Be Online

 Due to the coronavirus pandemic, the launch of online casinos has been delayed in Michigan.
-As reported in the Detroit News, online gambling in Michigan has been delayed until 2021.
+As reported in the Detroit News, online gambling in Michigan will likely launch by the end of 2020.

 We do not know yet which casino games will be available in Michigan, but based on activity in other states, we can estimate the offerings that will be available.